 Additionally, land clearing is necessary before starting construction.
 When you don’t clear the land, you have many obstacles in the way of the project.
-This means you won’t be able to establish solid foundations and you might not be able to execute the project according to its original plan.
+This means you won’t be able to establish solid foundations and you might not be able to execute the project according to its original land use plan.

 So, before beginning an agriculture or construction project, keep in mind that land clearing is a necessary process.
 That way, you can ensure that the land is in the best condition possible for the project and everything will run smoothly once you start.

 Different projects require different land-clearing techniques.
 Teams can use multiple techniques when clearing the land to achieve the best possible results.
 Below are some of the most common techniques used for land clearing and preparing a site for a construction or agriculture project.

 As the name suggests, this involves using a bulldozer to remove any and all obstructions on the land.
 This is also called the pushover method, as it pushes large amounts of plant growth and vegetation out of the way.
 And while this is a quick and relatively easy method of land clearing, it keeps the roots intact so the vegetation may be able to grow back after clearing.

 Additionally, this method can potentially damage the topsoil.
 This is why it’s not the most recommended technique for agricultural and large construction projects.
 However, for small and intermediate construction projects, this could be the ideal technique for clearing the land.